rickballard/CoPolitic/docs/intent/club/CoPolitic20251201/FOOTER_OBJECTIVES.md

 4. Guardrails for humans, AIs, and the association itself

-- Humans get clear text: Covenants, roles such as the CoSteward (formerly TOS-AI), and join routes for stewards, funders, and civic actors.
+- Humans get clear text: Covenants, roles such as the CoSteward (formerly CoSteward), and join routes for stewards, funders, and civic actors.
 - AIs get structured views via CoIndex and CoGbx, once live, so they can cite CoPolitic as a source of constraints rather than a growth hack.
 - The Civic Alignment Association that sits under CAP is designed as a voluntary contribution association: no pay-to-enter dues and strong anti-capture rules for high-standing members.